-- therefore welcome pupils with special educational needs ensuring that all pupils have an equal opportunity to engage in the curriculum. - 3.
-1.3 We aim to create a sense of community and belonging, and to offer new opportunities to learners who may have experienced previous difficulties. - 4.
-1.4 We recognise that we will need to consider the individual needs of pupils when planning our curriculum.
-We will provide a curriculum which is accessible to the individual needs of our pupils and maximises the opportunity to integrate pupils into mainstream learning. - 5.
-1.5 The majority of pupils attending The Rise School will have statements/EHCP of special educational need.
+- 1.2 This policy is written for the benefit of all members of the school community to ensure that the potential of every child is maximised, irrespective of ability, disability, race, gender and social origin and to enable equality of access to the curriculum in an environment where every student is valued and respected.
+The Rise School is a special free school and we therefore welcome pupils with special educational needs ensuring that all pupils have an equal opportunity to engage in the curriculum. - 1.3 We aim to create a sense of community and belonging, and to offer new opportunities to learners who may have experienced previous difficulties. - 1.4 We recognise that we will need to consider the individual needs of pupils when planning our curriculum.
+We will provide a curriculum which is accessible to the individual needs of our pupils and maximises the opportunity achieve positive outcomes which may also include opportunities to integrate pupils into mainstream learning. - 1.5 All pupils attending The Rise School will have an Education, Health and Care Plan (EHCP).
 In particular pupils will have a diagnosis of autism and therefore will experience difficulties with language, communication and interaction.
 Pupils may have other needs such as behavioral and/or medical needs.
 As a special free school every aspect of our provision is designed to meet the special educational needs of our pupils.
-Our aims and purposes summarise the principles underpinning everything that we do. - 6.
-1.6 Our objectives are: - to provide a relevant, broad and balanced education for every individual child - to create a culture of achievement by stimulating a desire to learn, raising aspirations, opening up a wide range of opportunities and working towards external accreditation for all our pupils - to promote health, well-being, happiness, enjoyment, and independence in a stimulating yet safe, secure and caring environment - to demonstrate that meeting the needs of pupils' learning and/or behaviour is integral to all aspects of the school curriculum - to promote self-worth and enthusiasm by encouraging independent learning at all age levels - to give every student the entitlement to a sense of achievement - to value and respect individuals, recognising their strengths, encouraging them to develop their interests and abilities, and helping them show positive attitudes towards others - to be proactive in developing, using and promoting consistent, specific approaches, with a focus on social interaction and communication, language and literacy and the reduction of anxiety and unnecessary stress - to invest in the long-term quality of life of our pupils, by preparing them for an independent and purposeful role in society as adults, through the acquisition of essential language, literacy, life and employability skills and by developing socially acceptable behavior, confidence and self-esteem - to prepare our pupils for the challenges and opportunities of a complex and technologically advanced society through creative, innovative and motivating approaches to teaching and learning. - 7.
-1.7 We will achieve these aims by maximising the benefits of co-location with Spring West Academy which is an inclusive, accessible, friendly, and approachable school for secondary age pupils.
-Working closely with Spring West Academy and other local schools and colleges enhances our capacity to achieve our aims. - 8.
-1.8 We are committed to self-evaluation and professional growth and are striving to be a learning organisation changing how we do things where feedback or evaluation indicates that this will lead to improvement.
-We believe in cooperation and partnership with families, as well as with others in the local community and further afield, who share our commitment to improving the lives of children and young people with autism.
+Our aims and purposes summarise the principles underpinning everything that we do.

+1.6 Our objectives are:

+- to provide a relevant, broad and balanced education for every individual child - to create a culture of achievement by stimulating a desire to learn, raising aspirations, opening up a wide range of opportunities and working towards external accreditation for all our pupils - to promote health, well-being, happiness, enjoyment, and independence in a stimulating yet safe, secure and caring environment - to demonstrate that meeting the needs of pupils' learning and/or behaviour is integral to all aspects of the school curriculum - to promote self-worth and enthusiasm by encouraging independent learning at all age levels - to give every student the entitlement to a sense of achievement - to value and respect individuals, recognising their strengths, encouraging them to develop their interests and abilities, and helping them show positive attitudes towards others - to be proactive in developing, using and promoting consistent, specific approaches, with a focus on social interaction and communication, language and literacy and the reduction of anxiety and unnecessary stress - to invest in the long-term quality of life of our pupils, by preparing them for an independent and purposeful role in society as adults, through the acquisition of essential language, literacy, life and employability skills and by developing socially acceptable behavior, confidence and self-esteem - to prepare our pupils for the challenges and opportunities of a complex and technologically advanced society through creative, innovative and motivating approaches to teaching and learning. - 1.7 We will achieve these aims by maximising the benefits of co-location with Spring West Academy which is an inclusive, accessible, friendly, and approachable school for secondary age pupils.
+Working closely with Spring West Academy and other local schools and colleges enhances our capacity to achieve our aims.